Somerset Coalfield: Norton Hill Collieries

 Norton Hill Collieries at Westfield were owned by members of the Beauchamp family such as Sir Frank Beauchamp and his brother Louis Beauchamp who owned other collieries and related works on the coalfield at various times.
 They were also known as the Beauchamp goldmines as they were the most productive mines in the whole coalfield.

 In 1900 a railway linking the colliery to the main Somerset and Dorset Joint Railway was constructed, and sidings laid in 1905 and 1907 which were reconstructed in 1953.

 On 9 April 1908 an explosion approximately 1500 ft underground killed ten men and boys.
 As there were no mines rescue teams at that time, the manager and volunteers searched for survivors for 10 days.
-In 1911, partly as a result of the Norton Hill explosion, Winston Churchill was instrumental in the passing of the Coal Mines Act 1911.
+In 1911, partly as a result of the Norton Hill explosion, Winston Churchill was instrumental in the passing of the Coal Mines Act 1911 (1 & 2 Geo.
+5. c.
+50).

 After nationalisation after World War II the National Coal Board spent £500,000 on modernising the mine's infrastructure to give it the capability for annual production of 315,000 tons; however, manpower shortages and geological problems caused the pit to close in 1966.

 Nettlebridge Valley

 There were numerous coal workings in the area from Gurney Slade east to Mells around the villages of Holcombe, Coleford and Stratton-on-the-Fosse.
 These included at least 52 bell pits, some with deeper shafts and 16 adits.
 Some coal may have been mined during Roman times and in the 13th century, making them the earliest coal mines in Somerset, but most development occurred in the 17th century.
-Most mining ended in the 19th century; however, Strap Colliery was opened in 1953 as Mendip Colliery and worked until 1969.
+Most mining ended in the 19th century; however, Strap Colliery was re-opened in 1953 as Mendip Colliery and worked until 1969.

 The Vobster Breach colliery had a unique system of long coking ovens which, along with the other buildings, have been designated as a Scheduled monument.
 The boiler chimney of Oxley's Colliery near Buckland Dinham which operated for a few years in the 1880s is a Grade II listed building.